neo4j-partners/amazon-cloud-formation-neo4j/README.md

 ## Source

-Look for the `neo4j-cc-node-v*` images in the family `neo4j-cc` within the development project.  **Images must be in the neo4j-cc image family**.
-This property means that when we do maintenance, we just publish a new image to that family, and the deployment infrastructure keeps everything else up to date.
+Look for the `neo4j-cc-node-v*` images in the family `neo4j-cc` within the development project.
+In the public project, there are corresponding "live" images.

 ## Metadata